ClairOne/practical-domain-design/BOOK_REVIEW.md

 The PRD defines *what* solution we’re betting on.
 Strategic Domain Design (SDD) defines *where that solution lives in the business* and *how it interacts with the rest of the system.*

-This is the bridge between Strategic Loop and Tactical.
+This is the bridge between the Strategic Loop and the Tactical Loop.
 It’s where we zoom out and ask: does this solution fit cleanly into the business, or are we about to create workflow collisions and role confusion?

 ---